armory/docs/content/en/armory-cdaas/setup/cli.md

    chmod +x /usr/local/bin/armory
    ```

-1. Verify that you can run the Borealis CLI:
+1. Verify that you can run the CLI:

    ```bash
    armory